psas/lv3.0-airframe/README.md

 # sw-cad-airframe-lv3.0
 This is the repo for the 2016 LV3 capstone.
 This [will eventually hold] everything you need to know about making a rocket out of carbon fiber.

-## What and where
-* cad/ holds CAD stuff (Solidworks files for all of the airframe machined parts)
-* sim/ holds calculation stuff.
-That includes OpenRocket, OpenFOAM, DATCOM, and the R analysis of that stuff.
-* doc/ holds all of the documentation (updtes, manufacturing procedures, AIAA paper).
-* test/ holds the data and analyses from the various tests done on LV3 componenets

 ##To do
 - [ ] Move all deliverable-related things from the Google Drive into this repo.
  	- [ ] Find out which SW models are the final versions.